MicrosoftDocs/well-architected/well-architected/iot/iot-security.md

   - Uses Device Update Center and Windows Server Update Services to apply the latest security patches.
 You can remediate threats to devices by using Azure IoT Hub device management features, Microsoft Intune or third-party mobile device management solutions, and Microsoft System Center Configuration Manager.

 - [Microsoft Defender for IoT](/azure/defender-for-iot) is an agentless, network layer security platform that delivers continuous asset discovery, vulnerability management, and threat detection for IoT and OT devices.
 Defender for IoT supports proprietary embedded OT devices and legacy Windows systems commonly found in OT environments.
 Defender for IoT continuously monitors network traffic using IoT-aware behavioral analytics to immediately identify unauthorized or compromised IoT devices.
-Deploy Microsoft Defender for IoT to:
+Microsoft Defender for IoT can:

   - Inventory all IoT devices.
   - Assess all IoT devices for vulnerabilities and provide risk based mitigation recommendations.